jpriniski/TwitterUserClassifier/README.md

 *some id*'\t'*some description*
 *some id*'\t'*some description*

-Where 1 = personal, 0 = nonpersonal.  user_ID can either be a string or an int data type.
+Where 1 = general public users, 0 = others (mainly media professional, inistitutional, and promotional accounts).  user_ID can either be a string or an int data type.
 Furthermore, both the training and testing data should be saved as a .txt file with a tab ('\t') separator.
 **Make sure all data is saved in utf-8 format.
 To encode entire data frames we recommend using R.